apache/cloudstack-docs/rtd/source/concepts.rst

 virtual machine deployment.
 Internally, a pool of virtual appliances support the operation of configuration of the cloud itself.
-These appliances offer services such as firewalling, routing, DHCP, VPN, console proxy, storage acces, and storage replication.
+These appliances offer services such as firewalling, routing, DHCP, VPN, console proxy, storage access, and storage replication.
 The extensive use of horizontally scalable virtual machines simplifies the installation and ongoing operation of a cloud.